x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

 ## Export a group

-You can export group details in a .csv file format and then view them in **Excel**.
+You can export group details in a .csv file format.

 1. Select the group from the list view that you want to export and click **Export groups**.